UCS Board Members

 Laurie Burt is currently president of Laurie Burt, LLC, providing independent strategic advice on clean energy, climate and environmental policies to foundations, non-profits, businesses and government throughout the country.
 She is a former commissioner of the MA Department of Environmental Protection, where she was also vice chair of the Regional Greenhouse Gas Initiative (RGGI) and chair of the Ozone Transport Commission.
 Ms. Burt has practiced environmental law for over 30 years in the private and public sectors, is a member of the American College of Environmental Lawyers and serves on the boards of the Environmental Law Institute and American Repertory Theater.

-Richard L. Garwin is a National Medal of Science laureate and Fellow Emeritus at IBM.
+Richard L. Garwin is a recipient of the Presidential Medal of Freedom (2016), a National Medal of Science Laureate (2002), and Fellow Emeritus at IBM.
 For 10 years, he was Philip D. Reed Senior Fellow for Science and Technology at the Council on Foreign Relations.
-He contributed to the first thermonuclear weapons and photo-intelligence satellites, and has served on the President’s Scientific Advisory Committee, the Defense Science Board, and is a member of the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine.
+He contributed to the first thermonuclear weapons and photo-intelligence satellites, and has served on the President’s Scientific Advisory Committee, the Defense Science Board, and is a member of the National Academy of Sciences, the National Academy of Engineering, and the National Academy of Medicine.
 See also: www.fas.org/rlg.

 Kurt Gottfried (board chair emeritus) is emeritus professor of physics at Cornell University.
 A co-founder of UCS, he has served on the senior staff of the European Center for Nuclear Research in Geneva, is a former chair of the Division of Particles and Fields of the American Physical Society, and is a member of the American Academy of Arts and Sciences and the Council on Foreign Relations.
 He has published widely on theoretical physics and national security issues.
 (See full bio.)

-Andrew Gunther is executive director of the Center for Ecosystem Management and Restoration.
-He has published research in the field of ecotoxicology and has extensive experience in applying science to the development of air, water, and endangered species policy.
-Dr. Gunther served as the assistant chief scientist for the Exxon Valdez Oil Spill Restoration Program from 1991 to 2002, and is currently the executive coordinator of the Bay Area Ecosystems Climate Change Consortium.
+Andrew Gunther is a consulting environmental scientist with extensive experience in applying science to the development of air, water, and endangered species policy.
+Dr. Gunther served as the Assistant Chief Scientist for the Exxon Valdez Oil Spill Restoration Program from 1991 to 2002, and he was the first manager of the State of California’s program that monitors for toxic substances in the San Francisco Bay.
+He has published research in the field of ecotoxicology, and is currently working with a variety of organizations to prepare the Bay Area for a changing climate.
+(See full bio.)

-James S. Hoyte (treasurer), currently a fellow at Harvard University’s DuBois Institute for African and African American Research, was associate vice president for equal opportunity programs, lecturer in environmental sciences and public policy, and member of the University Committee on Environment at Harvard from 1992 to 2009.
+James S. Hoyte (treasurer), formerly held several senior positions at Harvard University including fellow at Harvard University’s DuBois Institute for African and African American Research, associate vice president for equal opportunity programs, lecturer in environmental sciences and public policy, and member of the University Committee on Environment during the period 1992 to 2009.
 Mr. Hoyte is a lawyer who has served as Secretary of Environmental Affairs for Massachusetts and as chairman of the Massachusetts Water Resources Authority.

-Margo Oge currently serves on the boards of the National Academies Board on Energy and Environmental Systems, The International Council for Clean Transportation, Alliance for Climate Education and Delta Wing Technologies.
-After 32 years with the Environmental Protection Agency, she retired as the Director of the Office of Transportation and Air Quality, where she most recently led President Obama's first climate action to reduce the greenhouse gas emissions of light duty vehicles by 50 percent in 2025.
+Margo Oge currently is a distinguished fellow with Climate Works Foundation, serves on the NAS Board on Energy and Environmental Systems and the board of the International Council on Clean Transportation (ICCT).
+She is a member of the NAS Advisory Committee for the U.S. Global Climate Change Research Program and Volkswagen’s International Sustainability Council.
+After 32 years with the Environmental Protection Agency, she retired as the Director of the Office of Transportation and Air Quality.
+She led President Obama's first climate action to reduce the greenhouse gas emissions of light duty vehicles by 50 percent in 2025.
 She received presidential awards from Presidents Clinton and Bush, and the Haagen-Smit Clean Air Award from California.
-She has an MS in engineering from the University of Massachusetts-Lowell and attended George Washington and Harvard.
+She has an MS in engineering from the University of Massachusetts-Lowell and attended George Washington and the Harvard.

 Nancy Stephens is an actress and political activist.
 A California gubernatorial appointee to the Santa Monica Mountains Conservancy Advisory Board, Ms. Stephens is a longtime member of the Environmental Leadership Forum of the California League of Conservation Voters (in addition to serving on its Green Advisory Council).
 She also serves on the board of the Liberty Hill Foundation and is the president of the Rosenthal Family Foundation.